 IX to respond promptly and effectively

 - You have the right to have the obligations of the school explained to you.
-For the University of Dallas, ask the Title IX Coordinator, Janis Townsend, if you
+For the University of Dallas, ask the Title IX Coordinator, Jeff Taylor, if you

 have any questions that are not explained on this site.
-Her contact information and
+His contact information and

 location are listed on the Title IX page.